Xanxi-Amiga/XACP-V1/firmware/README.md

 Publication of the XX19a firmware source does not imply that all Amiga-side XACP applications are open source.
 Application licensing and source availability are defined independently by each application package.

-The cleaned XX19a source package will be added to this repository together with the required third-party license material.
+The corresponding XX19a firmware source is available under firmware/source/XX19a/.

+Third-party components retain their original licenses and copyright notices, which are included with their corresponding source files.
 ---

 ## Archived builds